-Imagine a future where the only emissions cars produce are water vapor and warm air.
+Imagine a future where the only emissions cars produce are water vapor and warm air, or simply Hydrogen and Oxygen.
 To some, this may sound like science fiction.
 But car manufacturers have already started selling cars like this in select markets throughout California and the northeast.

 To design a car that produces no emissions, carmakers had to reconsider the use of the typical combustion engine.
 Instead, they began experimenting with fuel cells.
 The result was the fuel cell electric vehicle or FCEV.
 Unlike a combustion engine which uses gasoline, FCEVs run on alternative fuel—hydrogen.